GoogleCloudPlatform/datacatalog-connectors-bi/google-datacatalog-sisense-connector/README.md

 Please notice the connector creates Data Catalog Tags for all Dashboard and Widget components (e.g.: fields, filters, and nested formulas) that depend on JAQL queries.
-The tags themselves are quite simple (~4 fields each), and the connector creates a lot of them to store metadata from a given Sisense server.
-Such tags enable a column-level lineage mechanism which allows users to search Data Catalog to find where/which ElastiCube Table fields are used in Widgets or Dashboards.
+Such tags are created from the **JAQL Metadata** template and are quite simple (~4 fields each).
+The connector creates a lot of them to store metadata for a given Sisense server.
+These tags enable a column-level lineage mechanism which allows users to search Data Catalog to find where/which ElastiCube Table fields are used in Widgets or Dashboards.

 ## 6. Troubleshooting